maarten-pennings/WebUSB-I2C/README.md

 The system consists of a PC, a WebUSB-I2C dongle, and an I2C slave like the [ENS210 from ams](https://ams.com/ens210).
 The dongle has two connectors.
 The first connector is a USB connecter which allows plugging the dongle into a PC.
 The second connector is a four pin header with I2C (SCL, SDA) and power (VDD and GND) which allows plugging in an I2C slave (shield).
 See the figure below for a system overview.
-The boxes in red are new, and documented in this project.
+The boxes in blue are new, and documented in this project.

 ![System overview](system.png)